cblavier/vscode-ansible/README.md

 - node (with nvm)
 - postgresql
 - nginx as a reverse proxy in front of code-server, webpack and your project
-- various shell things such as ohmyzsh, autojump or direnv
+- various shell things such as ohmyzsh, autojump, tmux or direnv

 # Setup